**WE WILL CONTINOUSLY UPDATE THIS PAGE WITH RELEVANT NEWS**

 Working at home is the norm: work at home, unless it is really impossible.

-Inside and outside, a group can conists of a maximum of four people from different households.
+Inside and outside, a group can conists of a maximum of two people from different households.

-It is strongly advised to travel as less as possible!
+It is strongly advised to travel as less as possible within the country.

 The measures are based on the advice of experts.